Dental Implants Are the Gold Standard of Tooth Replacement

 Advanced Technology for Superior Results

 When we perform dental implant surgery, we use advanced technology for successful results.
 We utilize a cone beam CT scanner (CBCT) to capture a highly detailed view of your jaw and oral structure.
 This shows us bone volume levels, locations of nerves and the position of other tooth roots.
-By combining this with advanced computer technology, we can create an implant guide.
-This guide allows us to perform the surgery with precision and removes any guesswork involved.
+By combining this with advanced computer technology, we can create a dental implant guide.
+This dental implant guide allows us to perform the surgery with precision and removes any guesswork involved.
 When performing a sinus lift or bone graft, our doctors utilize PIEZOSURGERY®, which cuts bone without harming the soft tissues surrounding it.
-By using these technologies, we are better able to offer our patients effective and successful implant surgery as well as a speedy recovery.
+By using these technologies, we are better able to offer our patients effective and successful dental implant surgery as well as a speedy recovery.

 Trust in Experienced Care